 Some of my favourite supplements to reduce anxiety include magnesium, a B-Complex vitamin, ashwagandha and l-theanine.

-You could introduce one at a time so you can observe the affects more accurately.
+You could introduce one at a time so you can observe the effects more accurately.
 Or you can do what I’ve done in the past and try a stack.

 4) Spend 30 minutes journaling

-When we’re anxious our thoughts take over our mind.
+When you’re anxious, thoughts take over your mind.

 Grab a pen and paper or open your laptop and start writing.
 Don’t worry about the structure or the quality.
 Just write.

-Whats on your mind?
+What’s on your mind?
 What are you worried about?
 Who is making your life a misery right now?
 What do you wish was different?
-What do you hate about life in this moment?
+What do you hate about living in this moment?